amore-upf/manynames/README.md

 ## Subfolder: other-data/

-Contains the ManyNames datasets in JSON format, a file with additional information about the ManyNames objects, and files with lexical information (concreteness, familiarity, imageability, age of acquisition and frequency per million tokens) for each name in ManyNames, for both languages.
+Contains the ManyNames datasets in JSON format, some files with additional information about the English ManyNames dataset, and also files with lexical information (concreteness, familiarity, imageability, age of acquisition, frequency...) for each name in ManyNames and for both languages.
 See the README inside the folder for more information.

 ## Subfolder: scripts/